Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 Most dentists create a dental logo as part of their dental branding efforts when buying or starting a practice.

-Others redesign their logo during rebranding their dental office, using essential dental branding strategies to enhance their image and attract patients.
+Others redesign their logo during the rebranding of their dental office, using essential dental branding strategies to enhance their image and attract patients.

-In this blog post, we'll discuss 14 qualities of the best dental logo's.
-Not only that, but at the end of the post, we'll provide you with 7 different logo examples, as well as editable dental logo templates-meaning that you can download these templates and edit the logo to have your practice name, or alter the colors or the design slightly.
+In this blog post, we'll discuss 13 qualities that the best dental logos exhibit.
+Not only that, but at the end of the post, we'll provide you with seven different logo examples, as well as editable dental logo templates, meaning that you can download these templates and edit the logo to have your practice name, or alter the colors or the design slightly.
 Completely free.

 1. Effective Dental Logo Design is Strategic

-First off, it goes without saying that a professional dental logo is better from creating name and dental practice brand recognition, than simply throwing something together.
+First off, it goes without saying that a professional dental logo is better for creating name and brand recognition than simply throwing something together.

-Your dental logo should speak to your target audience, which means you need to take the time to identify them before you design your logo.
+Your dental logo should speak to your target audience, so take the time to identify them before you design it.

-The best dental logos are able to integrate brand identity using professional graphic design, brought about by discussions with your office, market research, and a clear understanding of the image your practice is trying to or has built.
+The best dental logos integrate brand identity through professional graphic design informed by discussions with your office, market research, and a clear understanding of the image your practice is trying to or has built.

-So how do you identify your target audience?
-By creating buyer personas as discussed in this recent blog post on how you can effectively market dental implants to the people who are looking for them.
+So, how do you identify your target audience?
+By creating buyer personas, as discussed in this recent blog post, you can effectively market dental implants to those who are actively seeking them.

 Buyer personas are detailed profiles of the kind of people you want to attract to your dental office.
 You should be able to answer questions like: